Security Companies Obligations in Cape Town

 Management and Supervision

-A key part of security companies obligations is proper management and supervision.
+A key part of security companies obligations in Cape Town under PSIRA regulation is proper management and supervision.
 Without supervision, guards lose accountability.
 Procedures slip.
-Risks grow.
+Meanwhile, risks grow.

 • Guards work without clear accountability